Blair-insitu/Blair-insitu.github.io/content/authors/loc3/_index.md

 ---
 # Display name
-title: Ian Folger
+title: Adrian Bodenmann

 # Full Name (for SEO)
-first_name: Ian
+first_name: Adrian
-last_name: Folger
+last_name: Bodenmann

 # Is this the primary user of the site?

 # Role/position
-role: Symposium Manager
+role: Treasurer

 # Organizations/Affiliations
 organizations:
-  - name: National OCeanography Centre
+  - name: University of Southampton
     url: ''